 Here’s where I’ll be direct: OSCP’s reputation has diluted slightly as the field has grown.
 Five years ago, passing OSCP was unusual.
 Today, a lot of people have it.

 But that’s not actually a problem.
-The credential still signals something important: you can think like an attacker, operate in unstructured environments, and document findings professionally.
-That combination is still rare, and hiring managers know it.
+The credential still signals something important: you can think like an attacker, operate in unstructured environments, and document findings under pressure.
+That combination is still rare.

 What’s changed is that OSCP is now more of a floor than a ceiling.
-For senior red team roles, you’ll want to complement it with CRTO, CRTE, or OSED.
+For senior red team roles, you’ll want to stack it with CRTO, CRTE, or OSED.
 But as an entry or mid-level practitioner?
-OSCP is still the best investment you can make.
+OSCP is still the best single investment you can make.

 Cost Breakdown (2026)